Leaky gut

 What the gut lining actually does

-Your gut lining is one cell thick and covers an area roughly the size of a tennis court.
+Your gut lining is one cell thick and covers about 32 square metres, roughly half a badminton court (Helander & Fändriks 2014; the 'tennis court' figure widely cited in textbooks is a long-standing overestimate).
 The cells are sealed together by structures called tight junctions.
 The lining is not perfectly impermeable: it lets water, nutrients, and small molecules through, while keeping bacteria and undigested food on the gut side.
 The balance between sealing and selective permeability is dynamic and varies through the day.

 Where the science is solid

-- Coeliac disease causes increased permeability that resolves on a gluten-free diet.
+- Coeliac disease causes increased permeability, which normalises in a subgroup of patients on a gluten-free diet.

 - Inflammatory bowel disease (Crohn's, ulcerative colitis) involves measurably loosened tight junctions.